-Background: A large proportion of land in southern Ontario is used for agriculture and these areas also provide essential habitat for several bird species whose populations are declining.
-Many questions persist about how these populations are affected by farming practices and what can be done to support bird conservation on farms without negatively affecting Ontario’s agricultural sector.
+Background: A large proportion of land in southern Ontario is used for agriculture, including hayfields and pastures that provide nesting habitat for several bird species whose populations are declining.
+Many questions persist about how these populations are affected by farming practices and what can be done to support grassland bird conservation on farms while minimizing negative impacts on agricultural production.

-Various programs provide farmers with funding and incentives to implement best management practices that are intended to support grassland birds on farms (e.g., planting native grasses, installing fences to incorporate delayed grazing, delaying the hay harvest).
-Most of these programs do not include a monitoring component and there is little information available about the impact of these stewardship activities on the birds.
+Various programs provide farmers with incentives to implement best management practices intended to support grassland birds on farms (e.g., planting native grasses, installing fences to incorporate delayed grazing, delaying the hay harvest).
+However, more information about the impact of these stewardship actions is needed, the impact on nesting grassland birds is rarely monitored, and reliable field survey methods need to be developed.

-Project work: We assessed the efficacy of low-intensity surveys (i.e., transect surveys, point counts) to estimate Bobolink abundance and detect evidence of breeding compared to the best information available from intensive spot mapping and nest monitoring.
-In 2017, we monitored Bobolink in pastures; in 2018, we monitored Bobolink in hay fields, restored grasslands, and fallow fields.
+Project work: We assessed the efficacy of low-intensity field surveys (i.e., transect surveys, point counts) to estimate Bobolink abundance and detect evidence of breeding compared to the best information available from intensive spot mapping of breeding territories and nest monitoring.
+We monitored Bobolink in pastures, hayfields, restored grasslands, and fallow fields.
 We found that two visits to transect surveys during the breeding season and distance sampling analysis provided reasonable estimates of Bobolink abundance compared to spot mapping data.
-Transect surveys and point counts were useful for determining when Bobolink finish breeding in fields in July.
-We developed a monitoring scheme for stewardship projects to enable assessments of the impact of best management practices on Bobolink.
-We also developed a survey protocol to assess when Bobolink finish breeding in fields in July.
+We also found that transect surveys and point counts conducted in July were useful for determining when Bobolink finish breeding in fields.
+However, transect surveys and point counts conducted in May and June failed to accurately detect evidence of nesting and fledging of young compared to spot mapping and nest monitoring.

 Project dates: 2017 – 2019